IBM/rpg-genai-data/docs/pages/task/explain_procedure.md

   - At end of this you can explain any specific keywords used in the data structure declarations, such as `LIKEDS`, `QUALIFIED`, or `INZ`.

   ##### Arrays
-  This section documents all arrays used in the program, including their dimensions and purposes.
+  This section documents all arrays used in the procedure, including their dimensions and purposes.
   | Array Name     | Data Type           | Dimensions & Description                          |
   |----------------|---------------------|---------------------------------------------------|
   | `MeetingDates` | Date, *ISO format   | Array with 10 elements; stores available meeting dates |